6 Days in Ubud: Beyond the Tourist Trail

 Evening: In the evening, experience a magical firefly safari guided by a conservationist.
 After learning about ground-up efforts to save fireflies, enjoy dinner with a local family for a heartwarming exchange.
 This is unexpected, and one of our favourite Balinese experiences that shows you the true heart of Bali.

-Day 5: Ancient Traditions and Healing
+Day 5: Bali Spiritual Traditions

 Bali is home to incredible ancient traditions that are practiced by the locals to this day.
 Dive into the heart of Bali with a purification ceremony and healing.